aki-null/epsilon-script/README.md

 The syntax deliberately omits features that hurt readability.
 No ternary operator—use `ifelse(condition, true_value, false_value)` instead.
 No implicit behaviors that require remembering special cases.
 Programmers control exactly what functions exist and what they do.
 The result is expressions that everyone on the team can read.

 Within visual scripting systems, EpsilonScript handles the case where connecting nodes becomes tedious.
-Wiring up "base_damage * weapon_effectiveness(weapon, armor) * range_modifier" with individual nodes creates clutter.
+Wiring up `base_damage * weapon_effectiveness(weapon, armor) * range_modifier` with individual nodes creates clutter.
 An expression node keeps the graph focused on control flow while delegating calculations to text, which is clearer for that purpose.

 ## Development